 For educators: Put the fun back in fundraising!

 The total funds needed to develop a captive breeding facility to save the large-crested toad are close to $50,000.
 The good news is that the Amphibian Project Team has raised half of that amount already!
 We are counting on classes like yours across the country to raise any amount you can to help out.
-If fundraising is impossible for your class, than please, please, please teach your children about amphibians using these curricula anyway!
+If fundraising for kids is impossible for your class, than please, please, please teach your children about amphibians using these curricula anyway!

 Imagine not only teaching your students about amphibians, but also the sense of pride they will gain from participating in the process of saving an entire species from extinction.
 Through fundraising, students will be able to see the dollars or pennies they raise at work through our zoo updates.
 This will be a lesson that they will carry with them for many years to come, along with the knowledge that “I Helped Save the Large-crested Toad!”